Summer @ Fairfield

 - Personal & Professional Enrichment - Take a course in art history or enroll in a certificate program in Interior Design.
 Check out the many other opportunities for personal and professional enrichment.

 - Learning for a Lifetime Program - Open to all retired and semi-retired people over 55; the only requirement for joining is an intellectual curiosity.

 - CT Writing Project - Improve your methods on how to teach students how to write through a rich assortment of programs, including Institutes on teaching writing, teaching literature, and using technology in literacy classrooms.

-- BASE Camp - Thank you for your interest in BASE Camp!
-Free for 10th & 11th grade Bridgeport high school young women interested in science - come and experience the thrill of hands-on learning and discovery through scientific research.
+- BASE Camp - Free for 10th & 11th grade Bridgeport high school young women interested in science - come and experience the thrill of hands-on learning and discovery through scientific research.
 This two-week overnight camp is free of charge to students.
 All meals and lodging on campus are included.
 Space is limited to 30 students.